Digital and Computational St (DCS)

-DCS 2335 (a, MCSR) Understanding Place: GIS and Remote Sensing
+DCS 2335 (a, MCSR) GIS and Remote Sensing: Understanding Place

 Geographical information systems (GIS) organize and store spatial information for geographical presentation and analysis.
-They allow rapid development of high-quality maps, and enable powerful and sophisticated investigation of spatial patterns and interrelationships.
+They allow rapid development of high-quality maps and enable powerful and sophisticated investigation of spatial patterns and interrelationships.
 Introduces concepts of cartography, database management, remote sensing, and spatial analysis.
-The productive use of GIS and Remote Sensing technology with an emphasis on the biophysical sciences and environmental management is investigated through a variety of applied exercises and problems culminating in a semester project that addresses a specific environmental application.
+Examines GIS and remote sensing applications for natural resource management, environmental health, and monitoring and preparing for the impacts of climate change from the Arctic to local-level systems.
+Emphasizes both natural and social science applications through a variety of applied exercises and problems culminating in a semester project that addresses a specific environmental application.
+Students have the option of completing a community-based project.
 (Same as: ENVS 2004)

 Previous terms offered: Spring 2019, Spring 2018, Spring 2017, Spring 2016.